-We use the OCC system for filtering to ensure inappropriate web material is not accessed through school resources.
+We use Surf Protect which is provided by Turn It On for filtering.
+This is to ensure inappropriate web material is not accessed through school resources.
 Access to sensitive sites may be required for the duration of a specific educational activity by supervised pupils of appropriate age.
-OCC filtering software can provide temporary access to specific sites, which a teacher considers necessary for a particular purpose.
+Surf Protect can provide temporary access to specific sites, which a teacher considers necessary for a particular purpose.
 Clearly pupils need to understand that unselective copying is worth little without a commentary that demonstrates the selectivity used and evaluates significance.
 Respect for copyright and intellectual property rights, and the correct use of published material should be taught.